CurveDocs/curve-resources/docs/en/risks-security/risks/lending.md

 * If you are in soft-liquidation mode and the price of the collateral appreciates sharply, this can also result in de-liquidation losses.
 If your loan's health is low, collateral price appreciation can further reduce the loan's health, potentially triggering a hard liquidation.
 * If the health of your loan drops to zero or below, your position will get hard-liquidated with no option of de-liquidation.

 Borrowers should be aware that, while in soft liquidation, they essentially pay a fee to arbitrageurs in the form of favorable pricing.
 This will gradually erode the health of the position, especially during times of high volatility and, importantly, even when the market price of their collateral is increasing.
-This activity can decrease the position's health and cause it to undergo "hard" liquidation, whereby the collateral is sold off and the Borrower's position is closed.
+This activity can decrease the position's health and cause it to undergo “hard” liquidation, whereby the collateral is sold off and the Borrower's position is closed.
 Borrowers are advised to monitor market conditions and actively manage their collateral to mitigate the liquidation risk.
 Borrowers should also be aware that if the loan's health falls below a certain threshold, hard liquidation could occur, leading to collateral loss.

 ### Interest Rates